Wisconsin's tourism grew 15.7% last year, surpassing pre-COVID record

 Any doubt about the state tourism industry's ability to recover from the devastating impact of COVID-19 is now officially in the past in a record-setting way.

-Direct visitor spending statewide increased 15.7% to $14.9 billion in 2022, surpassing the old record set in 2019, the last full year prior to the pandemic that crippled the tourism industry, one of the state's economic pillars.
+Direct visitor spending statewide increased 15.7% to $14.9 billion in 2022, surpassing the old record set in 2019, the last full year prior to the pandemic that crippled the tourism industry, one of Wisconsin's economic pillars.

-All of the state's 72 counties saw a rise in spending but it was Dane County that showed the largest percentage increase as direct spending rose by more than $300 million to $1.4 billion, a number not expected to be realized until 2025 and a whopping 28.7% increase over 2021.
+All of the state's 72 counties saw a rise in spending, but it was Dane County that showed the largest percentage increase as direct spending rose by more than $300 million to $1.4 billion — a level that had not been expected until 2025 and a whopping 28.7% increase over 2021.
 It reflects a year in which there were no health restrictions as restaurants, stadiums, hotels, shops, markets and event centers bustled with visitors from around the world.

 People are also reading…